SECTION 1. POLICY.

 B. Approved forms must be used throughout the state as the minimum survey document to provide comments to the individual judicial officer.
 The forms may be modified periodically.
 Survey instruments may elicit both qualitative, non-numerical and quantitative, numerical responses.

-D. Surveys must be mailed to the survey respondents by personnel designated under Section 3A.
-The subject of the survey must not receive or see the completed survey document.
+D. The subject of the survey must not receive or see the completed survey document.
 The subject judicial officer shall select another judicial officer or other person, or both, who will review the survey results with the judicial officer.
 The subject judicial officer shall provide the name of the reviewer to personnel designated under Section 3A, who shall notify the entity identified in Section 3E.

 E. The Supreme Court shall contract with an independent entity for purposes of receiving and summarizing survey information, and transmitting survey summaries to reviewers.
-All survey responses must be sent to the entity in a pre-posted envelope provided for that purpose.
 Upon receiving the survey results, the entity shall summarize the responses and provide narrative and statistical summaries to the reviewer selected by the subject judicial officer.
 The summaries should separately reflect information provided by attorneys and self-represented litigants and by court personnel unless, based on the number of responses, segregating the information may result in identification of survey respondents.

 F. Upon receiving the survey summary, the reviewer shall review the information with the subject judicial officer and make recommendations to aid in improving judicial performance.